 There are two staples of the low-cost acoustic guitar world - the Taylor GS-Mini (opens in new tab) and the Martin LX1E Little Martin (opens in new tab).
 Both offer incredible value for money with the sound and performance to match their manufacturer’s legendary reputations.

 If either of the above is too small for your tastes, you’ll find it hard to go wrong with the incredible Epiphone J-200 EC.
 It’s a proper gigging workhorse with an exceptional Fishman electronics system, as well as a distinctive look that will stand out on stage.

 Best cheap acoustic guitars: Product guide

-The Ed Sheeran-favoured Little Martin does feel a little industrial, but from the first strum its more conventional spruce-top voice has us captivated.
-If you're a classic Martin fan, this is just miniaturised with a lovely crisp-edged voice.
+The Ed Sheeran-favoured Little Martin does feel a little industrial, but from the first strum, its more conventional spruce-top voice has us captivated.
+If you're a classic Martin fan, this is just miniaturized with a lovely crisp-edged voice.
 Its conventional sound perhaps leads us to traditional 'American' fingerstyle, and its pushy voice would certainly be heard above bigger guitars, both in an ensemble or a recording.
-Serious fun.

-The material may be man-made, but the fingerboard and bridge look like dense ebony, while the dark-hued HPL back and sides are a dark, rich mahogany with the back's central core material giving a dark binding line, which evokes a classy feel.
-Our Martin has only pre-set EQ, and without that engaged things are a little middly and boxy: it definitely sounds more conventional with the contour switch, which cleans up the mids a little and adds some crispness.
+The material may be man-made, but the fingerboard and bridge look like thick ebony, while the dark-hued HPL back and sides are dark, rich mahogany with the back's central core material giving a dark binding line, which evokes a classy feel.
+Our Martin has only pre-set EQ, and without that engaged, things are a little middly and boxy when plugged in.
+It definitely sounds more conventional with the contour switch engaged, however, which cleans up the mids a little and adds some crispness.